PetrSta/Studies_on_CTU_FEL/2021Z/README.md

 [HW09] most of graph.h, graph_creator.c, bin2txt.c, txt2bin.c <br>
 [HW10] most of the code was already provided, function pq_update was changed and implementation of dijkstra.h was changed <br>
 <u>
-Assignemtns: <br>
+Assignments: <br>
 </u>
 [HW01] Loading of input (2 numbers), checking if input is valid.
 Then printing output using input values. <br>
 [HW02] Similar to HW01 but now including random amount of numbers on input. <br>
 [HW03] Load input of 2 number (width and height) and then print house of that dimension according to given rules. <br>
 [HW04] Load input of numbers, check if they are valid.
 Then do prime decomposition of these numbers. <br>
 [HW05] Caesars cipher solving using brute force.
-We have 2 messages which we compare and the most frequent shift is considered valid. <br>
+We have 2 messages which we compare, and the most frequent shift is considered valid. <br>
 [HW06] Implementation of matrix calculations.
 Addition, subtraction and multiplication. <br>
-[HW07] Search for all occurances of given text in given file. <br>
+[HW07] Search for all occurrences of given text in given file. <br>
 [HW08] Circular queue implementation using array. <br>
 [HW09] Saving and loading graph into / from file.
 Both in text format and binary. <br>
 [HW10] Finishing implementation (provided by school) of Dijkstra's algorithm. <br>